NetflixDev/an-ER-roma/README.md

 # Black Iris Animation Preset

-Black iris wipe into keyart scaling in and other endframe elements fading in
+Black iris wipe into background scaling in and other endframe elements fading in